tfoote/design/contribute.md

 In addition, before contributing, please review the **About** section of this site to familiarize yourself with the purpose and organization of the content within.

-_(For more details on how to contribute, see course "How to Contribute")_
+_(For more details on how to contribute, see course [How to Contribute](https://tfoote.github.io/design/courses/how-to-contribute/how-to-contribute/))_

 ----